masikol/oarsman/README.md

 1. kromsatel (version 2.0.a or later).
 Might be in PATH or specified with option `--kromsatel`.
 2. consensus-highlighter (version 2.1.a or later).
 Might be in PATH or specified with option `--highlighter`.
-3. samtools.
+3. samtools (version 1.12 or later).
 Might be in PATH or specified with option `--samtools`.
 4. bcftools.
 Might be in PATH or specified with option `--bcftools`.
 5. BLAST+.
 Must be in PATH.
 6. bwa.
 Might be in PATH or specified with option `--bwa`.